angular/angular/src/lib/icon/icon.md

 ### Registering icons

-`MatIconRegistry` is an injectable service that allows you to associate icon names with SVG URLs and define aliases for CSS font classes.
+`MatIconRegistry` is an injectable service that allows you to associate icon names with SVG URLs, HTML strings and to define aliases for CSS font classes.
 Its methods are discussed below and listed in the API summary.

 ### Font icons with ligatures